 Best of Istria

+Istria's rolling hills and rugged coast are dotted with medieval villages, Roman ruins and reminders of its Venetian heritage.
+It's a great region for cycling, sampling fine food and wine or relaxing in luxury hotels.
 See the best of Istria from the coast to the interior in eight days beginning in Pula and ending in Porec.
 Both coastal towns are connected by summer ferries to Venice.
-This relaxed itinerary takes in beaches, islands and Roman ruins and is best done by car but possible by bus.
+This relaxed itinerary takes in beaches, islands and Roman ruins and is best done by car, although possible by bus.
+More.

 the Kvarner Islands

 This is a great itinerary for getting off the beaten track and exploring the beaches, islands and villages of Istria and the Kvarner gulf.
 Beginning and ending in Pula, your two-week itinerary includes the islands of Rab, Cres and Losinj as well as the beauties of Istria.
 It's easy on the budget and good for families but you'll need a car.
 More.